Frequently Asked Questions

 How will I get around?

-We don’t recommend shipping or buying a car during your stay at the Anchor house.
+We don’t recommend shipping or buying a car during your time with us.
 (It is very expensive to ship from the mainland)

 Most everything you will want; the beach, the sports center, grocery stores, coffee shops etc. are within a short walk or bike ride.
 (We have a number of bikes for your use) For further distances there are a number of Anchor House van shuttles as well as a county bus service.